For the professional who needs flexibility in Law School.

 Cincinnati Law's Flex-Time program is NOT a part-time program.
-It is a day-time program that allows students to reduce their course load by taking one or two fewer courses each semester.
+It is a full-time, day program that allows students to reduce their course load by taking one or two fewer courses each semester.

 Flex-time students will average about 12 credits each semester, but this may vary based on a student’s needs.
 Students may opt to accelerate their academic progress by supplementing their regular studies during the academic year with independent research projects during some summer sessions.

-If you have questions regarding whether or not Cincinnati Law's FlexTime program might work for you, contact our Associate Dean for Academic Affairs, Professor Brad Mank at firstname.lastname@example.org
+If you have questions regarding whether or not Cincinnati Law's FlexTime program might work for you, contact our Office of Admissions at firstname.lastname@example.org